 If you find that your response rates are low, you can always entice people by providing value in exchange, e.g., a code for 10% of their next purchase.

 We recommend sending this text after your customers have been using your product or service for about a week.

 Once someone buys from you, you know what they’re interested in.

 If someone buys a pair of cycling shoes, chances are they’re interested in cycling.

 You can take advantage of this in your post-purchase messages by providing product recommendations based on what you know about existing customers.

 Within SimpleTexting, you can group subscribers based on shared traits, then send out highly targeted text message campaigns to drive repeat purchases.
 Using the example above, we could create a segment called “Cyclists.”

 Then you can send a targeted message.

 We wrote about using SMS to prompt renewals and the growth of the subscription economy.
-But even if you don’t offer a subscription service, most products need replacing, refilling, or maintaining.
+But even if you don’t offer a subscription service, most products need replacing, refilling, or maintenance.

 If the products you sell typically have a reasonably short lifespan, you should set up post-purchase follow-ups.